Category Archives: Cognitive Distortions

 Don’t Beat Yourself Up

 No matter how reasonably we set them, occasionally, our expectations will be partially or wholly unmet.
 We may need to modify them to accommodate the situation.
-We may need more practice or to extend our planned timeframe.
 Reasonable expectations require flexibility.
 While we control our reactions and responses to situations, we are subject to external factors over which we have no control.
 It is part of the learning process.
 By reframing our perspective, we learn to recognize the positive aspects of experience.

 Be Mindful of Distorted Thinking